gioruanova/kmt_kinesiologia-jorge-ruanova/README.md

 ## 🚀 About Me
-Frontend developer under proces every day....
+Frontend developer in progress every day....

 ## 🛠 Skills used